mathiasconradt/java-aktuell/README.md

 # Spring Security 5 OIDC Login Prototype

 This work-in-progress prototype example uses Spring Boot 2.1.4 and Spring Security 5 to test and demonstrate OAuth2 Login support.
+It's the accompanying repository for the article published in Java Aktuell 05/2019: https://www.ijug.eu/de/java-aktuell/

 ## Running